melosdad/flutter_countries_assessment/README.md

 The data will come from an open RESTful API that serves country information.
 The API documentation can be found [here](https://restcountries.eu/).
 For the most part the main API called would be the region endpoint using `africa` as the parameter i.e.:
 - https://restcountries.eu/rest/v2/region/africa

+N.B.
+The data from this API is not 100% accurate, use the data as is.

 #### Additional data source
 https://restcountries.eu/ provides country flags in SVG format.
 This may make it slighly more complicated to deal with in flutter.
 So you may use a different data source for flags. https://flagpedia.net/download/api can be used for this purpose.
 E.g. https://flagcdn.com/w640/za.png ![South African Logo](https://flagcdn.com/w20/za.png) where `za` is the ISO Alpha 2 Code of South Africa.